mezzio/mezzio-skeleton/README.md

 >
 > If you want the server to live longer, you can use the
 > `COMPOSER_PROCESS_TIMEOUT` environment variable when executing `composer
-> serve` to extend the timeout.
+> serve` to extend the timeout or you can use `--timeout` parameter when
+> executing `composer run serve`.
 As an example, the following will extend it
 > to a full day:
 >
 > ```bash